AMERICAN LEGION BASEBALL

 15. Dugouts.
 Teams WILL clean up their dugout after each game.

 16. Protests.
 The only protests allowed are protests based on rules interpretation, and player eligibility/fraud.
-Protests may be submitted, in writing, to the commissioner on site prior to the end of the game in question for fraud.
+Protests may be submitted, in writing, to the commissioner on site prior to the end of the game in question.
 Decisions of the commissioners are final.
-Protests of the Official rules of baseball during actual game conditions must be filed with the umpire before the next legal pitch.

 17. Good sportsmanship is expected in all games.
 Each team will play the games that are scheduled.
-If a team withdraws then a $150 penalty will be assessed to the Post.
+If a team withdraws then a $150 penalty will be assessed to the Post and State Department.
 A team manager will be suspended for poor sportsmanship.

 American Legion Baseball